EthanNaitwe/SkillBridge/replit.md

 # Overview

-DevMentor is a comprehensive mentorship platform that connects senior developers with coding beginners for personalized programming education.
+DevHearts is a comprehensive mentorship platform that connects senior developers with coding beginners for personalized programming education.
 The application facilitates course browsing, enrollment, mentor-student interactions, progress tracking, and real-time messaging.
 Built as a full-stack web application, it provides both learning management and communication tools to enable effective programming education through mentorship.

 # User Preferences